airbytehq/airbyte/docs/integrations/sources/slack.md

 4. Select `Authenticate your account` and log in and Authorize to the Slack account.
 5. **Required** Enter your `start_date`.
 6. **Required** Enter your `lookback_window`, which corresponds to amount of days in the past from which you want to sync data.
-7. Toggle `join_channels`, if you want to join all channels or to sync data only from channels the bot is already in.
+7. Toggle `join_channels`, if you want to join all public channels or to sync data only from channels the bot is already in.
 If not set, you'll need to manually add the bot to all the channels from which you'd like to sync messages.
 8. Enter your `channel_filter`, this should be list of channel names (without leading '#' char) that limits the channels from which you'd like to sync.
 If no channels are specified, Airbyte will replicate all data.
+9. Toggle `include_private_channels` if you want to sync data from private channels.
+You will need to manually add the bot to private channels, `join_channel` does not work with private channels.
-9. Click **Set up source**.
+10. Click **Set up source**.
 <!-- /env:cloud -->

 <!-- env:oss -->